 There is more information about working while you study on the Student Hub.

 The UK government has a post-study work visa called the Graduate visa.

 This route is for students completing their degree or other eligible qualification.
 Through this route, students will be able to stay in the UK to work for:

 - three years if they are a PhD student.

 Applicants don't need to have an employer to be able to apply.
-They can do most types of work once the visa is granted.
-They can even be self-employed.
+They can do most types of work once the visa is granted, they can even be self-employed.

-When you are in a position to make travel plans, please read our advice and information for planning your journey.
+Please read our advice and information for planning your journey.